• Skip to main content

 What’s Behind the Growth of Urgent Care Clinics?

 There are two factors contributing to the growth of urgent care clinics, according to Medical Economics.
 One is that working in urgent care allows physicians to have a better work-life balance than when they run their own practices.
 More and more often, doctors are opting to work full-time in urgent care clinics rather than run their own practices and sacrifice valuable time with their families.
-In fact, employment in urgent care centers has increased by 9% annually since 2013, offering more flexible schedules for healthcare providers.
+In the current 2026 market, urgent care employment has reached over 186,000 professionals as annual growth has stabilized at a mature rate of 2.1% to 3.7%.

 Additionally, urgent care clinics offer same-day treatment that often isn’t available through doctor’s offices.
-According to a 2022 survey by the UCA, 97% of urgent care patients reported being seen within 30 minutes, and 92% expressed satisfaction with their care.
+According to the latest industry benchmarks, over 90% of urgent care patients are now seen within 30 minutes, with satisfaction levels reaching an elite 93% as centers optimize for “door-to-provider” speed.
 People are impatient and don’t want to wait for help—understandably—so often, people will choose to go to urgent care clinics rather than call and try to get an appointment with their primary care physician, which can sometimes take days or even weeks.

 Pros and Cons of Urgent Care Clinics